How to Stop Absorbing Other People’s Energy (And Protect Your Own)

 Practice the Pause Before and After Interactions

 A brief intentional pause before entering an interaction with someone you find draining creates a small but meaningful separation.
 Take a breath.
 Feel your feet on the ground.
 Remind yourself of your own internal state.
-This primes your nervous system to remain anchored in its own experience rather than immediately orienting toward the other person’s.
+This helps you stay anchored in your own experience rather than immediately orienting toward the other person’s.

 After the interaction take another brief pause before moving on.
 Notice what has changed in your internal state.
 If something feels different — heavier, more anxious, more irritable — acknowledge it as something you picked up rather than something that belongs to you.